pyau/CarND-P4-Advanced_Lane_Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline works reasonaly well for the project_video.mp4.
 With more averaging applied, then the result should be smooth.
+I had some problem with the algorithm suddenly detected the side of the road as lane line for a few frames.
+So I add code in `tracker.py` lines 30-38 to make sure the lane line starts at approximately the same location in the frame.

+I ran my pipeline against the challenge video and the result was not satisfactory (polyfit does not yield good result, the lane will be interpreted as turning left as the frame is turning right, etc).
+I believe this can be fixed by experimenting different threshold functions.
+The algorithm might have mistaken the shadow as part of the lane line, especially when the shadow and the lane line are close together.

 In the harder challenging video, some frames do not have both lane lines captured at all.
-This pipeline will fail.
+This pipeline should fail altogether.
+Also, the vehicle is driving at a much slower speed.
+So values that are dependent on speed input should be dynamic (which the in vehicle system should have no problem obtain from CAN message, etc).
+An example of this value would be meter per pixel in the y direction.